OpenTermsArchive/contrib-versions/Grammarly/Terms of Service.md

 Data Collection and Privacy

 Grammarly does not collect personally identifying information from you except to the extent you have explicitly given such information to Grammarly.
 Grammarly’s information practices are further described in its privacy policy.
 The privacy policy is part of this Agreement and is incorporated by reference, and you agree that utilization of data as described in the privacy policy is not an actionable breach of your privacy or publicity rights.
 Read the privacy policy at http://privacy-policy.truste.com/verified-policy/www.grammarly.com.

+In addition, Grammarly may engage third parties to help us conduct risk control and fraud detection/prevention activities.
+As part of such engagements, if you initiate a transaction on our Site or through our Services, we may give such third parties access to your pertinent credit card and other personal information.
+Such third parties may only use such personal information for purposes of performing risk control and fraud detection/prevention activities for us.
+However, they may also convert such personal information into hashed or encoded representations of such information to be used for statistical and/or fraud prevention purposes.
+By initiating any such transaction, you hereby consent to the foregoing disclosure and use of your information.

 Ownership